Golden Silkworms in Pandora's Box

 And in a sense, the process of mammalian fertilization can be seen as a short term and accentuated mutant swarm.
 Although only one gamete is required to fertilize the egg, it does not complete its journey alone and needs its motile brethren to deal with host immune defenses and act as cannon fodder.
 So although quasispecies swarms always have multiple extant variants inside any one host at a given time, and mammalian zygotes host just one DNA-based genome, a mammalian father producing multiple offspring is also diffusing his genome into a swarm of variants – the winner is just declared one generation at a time.

-This fundamentally amorphous nature of RNA virus genomes means that the quasispecies approach invalidates the idea of a singular “wild type” isolate genome with one immutable nucleotide sequence described as the contagion at any one moment in time, since under this approach every RNA virus is by definition a swarming ever-changing mutant cloud of quasispecies variant virions.
+This fundamentally amorphous nature of RNA virus genomes means that the quasispecies approach invalidates the idea of a singular “wild type” isolate genome with one immutable nucleotide sequence described as the contagion at any one moment in time, since under this approach every RNA virus is by definition a swarming ever-changing mutant cloud of quasispecies virions.
 This results in a quantum uncertainty around exactly which section of the cloud is being observed at any one moment, a cloud which will be different the next time you sample it regardless of how representative the sample you first sampled was.

 This more statistical and fundamentally quantum approach to exploring the evolution of RNA viruses was suggested by Francis Crick to Dr. Manfred Eigen over an otherwise uneventful breakfast in 1971, and seemed promising given the results already obtained by Sol Spiegelman and colleagues from serial transfer experiments of RNA taken from a virus that infects bacteria in a closed system, which demonstrated Darwinian behavior in vitro.
 Eigen applied a statistical framework to Darwin’s expectations, and formulated an origin of life that used the replication and adaptability of self-organizing macromolecules to argue that they may have served as something akin to proto-RNA.

-With an apparent drive towards complexity and the ability to self-replicate, RNA viruses form quasispecies “clouds” or “swarms” which evolve towards a composition and a mutation rate that leads to the ratio of fitness variants with various levels of fitness best suited for adaptation to its host population, values that are subject to change as the living and variable ecosystem of individuals they are being hosted in itself changes.
+With an apparent drive towards complexity and the ability to self-replicate, RNA viruses form quasispecies clouds or swarms which evolve towards a composition and a mutation rate that leads to the ratio of variants with various levels of fitness for adaptation to its host population, values that are subject to change as the living and variable ecosystem of individuals they are being hosted in itself changes.
 These early findings were reinforced about half a century later, when in 2021 nuanced experimentation on molecules composed of just a few repeating units, whose behavior was expected to mimic the chemical precursors of RNA and DNA, displayed the ability to undergo a quasi-selective process involving the selection of more stable and ordered elementary structures based on even the most miniscule selective pressures, accompanied by the overall reduction in randomness which would be expected from complexifying life.

-It’s not proof, but the fundamentally quantum math underlying quasispecies mutant swarms likely helped spark life itself.
-And this wouldn’t be the first-time quantum effects showed up in fundamental biological processes, as they’ve been identified as playing roles in a vast array of fundamental processes: photosynthesis, tadpole maturation, human smell, avian navigation, and are beginning to show flickers within neurobiology as well as Sir Roger Penrose has proposed that human consciousness emerges from neural-anatomical structures with ability to host quantum behavior.
+It’s not proof, but the fundamentally quantum behavior underlying quasispecies mutant swarms likely helped spark life itself.
+And this wouldn’t be the first-time quantum effects showed up in fundamental biological processes, as they’ve been identified as playing roles in a vast array of fundamental processes: photosynthesis, tadpole maturation, human smell, and avian navigation, and are beginning to show flickers within neurobiology as well as Sir Roger Penrose has proposed that human consciousness emerges from neural-anatomical structures with ability to host quantum behavior.

 And so it shouldn’t come as a surprise to find a fundamental framework from physics making its way into some fundamental biology as well, as our understanding of the forces in play becomes more granular and the math more precise.